The Purpose of POATRI

 Our Office is open everyday from 9 am to 5 pm.

-The Terlingua Ranch swimming pool has a beautiful view and is open from 10 am to 10 pm.
-Our pool has a solar heater to help keep the temperature comfortable during cool months, although it is not sufficient to heat the pool in the cold winter months.
+The Terlingua Ranch swimming pool has a beautiful view and is open from 10am to 10pm, March through October each year.
 Pool keys may be purchased just for the day or for the entire year.
-Property owners may purchase an annual pool key for $10.
+Property owners may purchase an annual pool key for $25.

 Our Bath House is open 24 hours a day, 7 days a week and is a free service we provide to our property owners.